 1. Keeps up with a busy multi-device household

-Your household likely already has a number of devices connected to your Wi-Fi, and as a result, the performance may or may not already suffer.
-There’s no doubt that in only a short time-span, the average household will continue to connect more devices to their network, where Wi-Fi 5 (802.11ac) technology will fall short on delivering the highest level of performance as this happens.
+Your household likely already has a number of devices connected to your Wi-Fi, and as a result, the performance might be suffering.
+There’s no doubt that over a short time-span, the average household will continue to connect more devices to their network where Wi-Fi 5 (802.11ac) technology will fall short on delivering the highest level of performance as this happens.
 Wi-Fi 6 uses orthogonal frequency division multiple access (OFMDA), a key feature which increases overall network efficiency to allow several devices with various bandwidth requirements to connect to your Wi-Fi.

 With OFDMA, the router can deliver multiple data packets simultaneously, thereby reducing the amount of wait time to many more devices by splitting larger channels into smaller sub-channels.
 By intelligently stacking them together, OFDMA reduces the number of contention periods required to send the same amount of data packets, resulting in an efficient use of air-time, reduced latency, and increased bandwidth to add more devices to your network.

 In each Wi-Fi standard, starting with 802.11n (Wi-Fi 4), the total throughput of a router’s Wi-Fi speed was a function of how many streams it employs, multiplied by the speed of the streams.
 Wi-Fi 6 increases the number of streams in a frequency band to a new high of up to 12 across 2.4 and 5 Ghz bands, whereas Wi-Fi 5 has a limit of 8 in a dual band configuration.
 This increase of streams (and an increase in stream speeds) provides higher connection speeds and your client devices will have more paths to communicate with your Wi-Fi router.